 Since you moved into your new home recently you might not even be aware you could refinance now.
 Predominantly many home loans are refinanced with the intention to save money, the timing could be better than ever.

 However, while that sounds too good to be true, the decision made by your bank or lender will be based on your eligibility for refinancing.
 So, for a lot of Australians facing job loss or reduced hours, now may not be the best time.
-But if you have seen minimal impact financially from COVID-19, it’s worth a look to take advantage of record low-interest rates.
+But if you have seen minimal impact financially from COVID-19 (as self-employed), paying too much on repayments, or looking for a better rate with cashback, it is worth a look to take advantage of competitive-interest rates and other refinancing offers available.

 In 1989-1990 (when the original Full House was airing – you probably ‘never saw that’ either), home loan interest rates hit an all-time high at 17% p.a.